This post gives an honest, unbiased review for Norwex cleaning supplies from a naturally-minded mom. (Not a Norwex rep!)

 And since shiny things are my favorite, the window cloth is my BFF.
 It does the same for mirrors and other glass.
 It impresses the heck right outta me.
 Dare I say: it *almost* makes cleaning legitimately fun.

-You should also know that this is no cheap dollar store microfiber.
-Cheaply made microfiber cannot compare – I’ve used it, and thrown it in the back of my closet never to see the light of day again.
-In my normally-very-frugal opinion, the Norwex cloths are actually worth the money because they last so long and are total workhorses.
+You should also know that Norwex is no cheap dollar store microfiber.
+Cheaply made microfiber cannot compare – I’ve used them, and thrown it in the back of my closet never to see the light of day again.
+They’re a clearly superior product to anyone who tries them.

-My enviro cloths and window cloth that I bought five years ago (a 4-pack of the travel sized cloths in order to save money back then!) are still going strong, and I still favor them over all other cleaning supplies.
-I figure they’ve probably saved me a ton of money by now simply by being so much more efficient than other options.
+My enviro cloths and window cloth that I bought nine years ago (a 4-pack of the travel sized cloths in order to save money back then!) are still going strong, and I still favor them over all other cleaning supplies.
+I figure they’ve probably saved me a ton of time and money by now simply by being so much more efficient than other options, and lasting this long without wearing out.
+(I’ve since added a couple more cloths to my collection so that I can keep them in different spots in the house.)

 Norwex products are completely free of harmful chemicals, yet you can use them with only water for maximum efficacy!
 In fact, soap can clog the fibers, so it’s recommended to stick with water.

-Because they’re free of those nasty toxic chemicals found in conventional (and some so-called “natural” or “organic”) cleaners, they are totally perfect for anyone that has allergies or chemical sensitivities.
+Because they’re free of the toxic chemicals found in conventional (and some so-called “natural” or “organic”) cleaners (check out this article at the EWG for info on the lack of transparency in labeling on cleaning and personal care products), they are totally perfect for anyone that has allergies or chemical sensitivities.
 Or, you know, lungs.

 I also LOVE that I can just wet it and go.
-No hauling out an assortment of cleaning scrubs and sprays (although I do have one small jar of their cleaning paste that I use and love) – just wetting it provides enough ‘oomph’ to the cloth to clean almost any mess.
+No hauling out an assortment of cleaning scrubs and sprays – just wetting it provides enough ‘oomph’ to the cloth to clean almost any mess.
+(I do have one small jar of their cleaning paste that I use and love for tough jobs.)

 And of course, the fact that I can clean pretty well my whole house with just a few cloths or scub mitts is pretty amazing.
 I love the simplicity of this system!

-In case I haven’t made myself clear yet: I honestly love Norwex and can’t live without it!
-Please head over to Heather’s Norwex site and browse around.
-Here are my personal faves:
+In case I haven’t made myself clear yet: I honestly love Norwex.

 - Enviro Cloth (I have several, and keep them in different rooms for quick usage!)